-The education system in Uzbekistan is currently managed by three ministries: Ministry of Preschool Education (MoPSE), Ministry of Public Education (MoPE) and Ministry of Higher and Secondary Specialized Education (MoHSSE).
+The education system in Uzbekistan is currently managed by two ministries: Ministry of Preschool and School Education and Ministry of Higher and Secondary Specialized Education.

-The Government of Uzbekistan spends a large share of its resources on education - considerably more than other countries in the Central Asia region and elsewhere with a similar income level.
+The education is the sector with the highest government expenditures, 20.5 percent of public expenditures and 4.9 percent of the national GDP, according to the UNESCO Institute of Statistics.
+This is considerably more than other countries in the Central Asia region and elsewhere with a similar income level.

-The (MoPE) recently adopted the second education sector plan (2019-2023).
+The Ministry of Preschool and School Education adopted the second education sector plan (2019-2023).
 The plan was developed with the participation of the different divisions of the MoPE, MoPSE, other line ministries (Finances, Economy, Health, and Employment and Labor Relations), as well as the State Inspection for the Quality of Education, State Statistics Committee and international development partners.

 Latest blogs and news

 Uzbekistan received a Multiplier grant of US$10 million which is mobilized alongside almost US$60 million in additional co-financing from the International Development Association and the Global Partnership for Results-based Approaches.